Drive as I say, not as I do? New York mayor's convoy seen speeding

-NEW YORK New York Mayor Bill de Blasio said on Friday he remained committed to reducing speed limits and cutting down on traffic deaths in the city, a day after a local television news crew captured his convoy speeding and ignoring stop signs.
+NEW YORK Feb 21 New York Mayor Bill de Blasio's office said on Friday he remained committed to reducing speed limits and cutting down on traffic deaths in the city, a day after a local television news crew captured his convoy speeding and ignoring stop signs.

-The driving incident comes after the new mayor rolled out an extensive, 63-point "Vision Zero" plan this week to tackle traffic fatalities.
+The driving incident comes after the new mayor rolled out an extensive, 63-point "Vision Zero" plan this week to tackle traffic deaths.

-His proposals include reducing many city speed limits to 25 miles per hour from 30 miles per hour, and increasing the number of speed-tracking cameras.
+His proposals include reducing many city speed limits to 25 miles (40 km) per hour from 30 miles (48 km) per hour, and increasing the number of speed-tracking cameras.

 "Our lives are literally in each other's hands," de Blasio said in outlining the plan on Tuesday on Manhattan's Upper West Side, where three pedestrians were killed last month.

-De Blasio's transportation and security is provided by the New York City Police Department.
-The motorcade was captured making the questionable traffic moves after de Blasio attended an event to speak about road safety and pothole repairs, WCBS-TV said.
+The convoy was driving through Queens after de Blasio attended an event to speak about road safety and pothole repairs, WCBS-TV said.

-At a press conference on Friday afternoon, de Blasio refused to take questions about the driving incident, saying he remained "committed to safety" and his ambitious new traffic safety proposals.
+The mayor's office would not confirm that the caravan was flouting traffic laws but said he "remained committed to the traffic safety policies outlined this week."

-He also said he was "very comfortable" with remarks made by New York City Police Commissioner Bill Bratton, who told reporters on Friday he had seen the video of de Blasio's motorcade and was not "overly concerned by what I saw in the sense of the speed issue that was raised."
+De Blasio's office referred further questions to the New York Police Department.

 The police issued a statement saying officers in charge of the mayor's transportation "receive specialized training in driving, based on maintaining security as well as safety."